pineunity/apmec/doc/source/user/vnffg_usage_guide.rst

    apmec vnffg-create --vnffgd-name myvnffgd --vnf-mapping \
       VNFD1:'91e32c20-6d1f-47a4-9ba7-08f5e5effe07',VNF2:'7168062e-9fa1-4203-8cb7-f5c99ff3ee1b' myvnffg

-Alternatively, if no vnf-mapping is provided then Tacker VNFFG will attempt to search for VNF instances derived from the given VNFDs in the VNFFGD.
+Alternatively, if no vnf-mapping is provided then Apmec VNFFG will attempt to search for VNF instances derived from the given VNFDs in the VNFFGD.
 If multiple VNF instances exist for a given VNFD, the VNF instance chosen to be used in the VNFFG is done at random.